Welcome to Livorno port guide!

 - Mascagni’s Promenade (Terrazza Mascagni) – A 30-minute walk south of Porto Mediceo and the city center, this immense chessboard promenade square offers outstanding views of the harbor and the sea.
 Besides numerous cafes and eateries, here you can find a gazebo, benches to relax, and Livorno Aquarium featuring Mediterranean marine life.
 Book your Aquarium ticket here!

 - Livorno Hop on Hop off – Get a 24-hour open-top sightseeing bus ticket and explore the city at your own pace.
 The buses start from Piazza Grande (Via Cogorano), and they stop at the major city highlights, including Teatro Goldini and Old English Cemetary.
+They also stop at the cruise terminal.
 The ticket costs 13 € and the whole loop takes 1 hour.
 Check out Hop on Hop off Livorno tours on Viator and Get Your Guide.

 How to Get to Pisa from Livorno Port?

-If you decide to come on your own, keep in mind that for most of the museums and landmarks you need to purchase the entrance ticket in advance.
+If you decide to come on your own, keep in mind that for most of the museums and landmarks you need to purchase the skip-the-line entrance tickets in advance.

 Here are some of the must-see places in Florence: